MicrosoftDocs/WSL/WSL/install.md

 wsl --install
 ```

-This command will enable the required optional components, download the latest Linux kernel, set WSL 2 as your default, and install a Linux distribution for you *(Ubuntu by default, see below to change this)*.
+This command will enable the Windows Features which are necessary for WSL, and install the Ubuntu distribution as your default WSL distribution.

 The first time you launch a newly installed Linux distribution, a console window will open and you'll be asked to wait for files to de-compress and be stored on your machine.
 All future launches should take less than a second.